FRRouting/frr/doc/user/pim.rst

    configure this command.
 Optional parameter prefix-list can be use to control which groups to switch or not switch.
 If a group is PERMIT as per the PLIST, then the SPT switchover does not happen for it and if it is DENY, then the SPT switchover happens.
-   This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+This command is VRF-aware.

 .. clicmd:: ecmp

-   If pim has the a choice of ECMP nexthops for a particular RPF, pim will cause S,G flows to be spread out amongst the nexthops.
+   If PIM has the a choice of ECMP nexthops for a particular RPF, PIM will cause S,G flows to be spread out amongst the nexthops.
 If this command is not specified then the first nexthop found will be used.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+This command is VRF-aware.

 .. clicmd:: ecmp rebalance

-   If pim is using ECMP and an interface goes down, cause pim to rebalance all S,G flows across the remaining nexthops.
-If this command is not configured pim only modifies those S,G flows that were using the interface that went down.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+   If PIM is using ECMP and an interface goes down, cause PIM to rebalance all S,G flows across the remaining nexthops.
+If this command is not configured PIM only modifies those S,G flows that were using the interface that went down.
+This command is VRF-aware.

 .. clicmd:: join-prune-interval (1-65535)
    :daemon: pim

-   Modify the join/prune interval that pim uses to the new value.
+   Modify the join/prune interval that PIM uses to the new value.
 Time is specified in seconds.
-This command is vrf aware, to configure for a vrf, enter the vrf submode.
-This command is also be set per-interface level.
 The default time is 60 seconds.
 If you enter a value smaller than 60 seconds be aware that this can and will affect convergence at scale.
+This command is VRF-aware.

 .. clicmd:: keep-alive-timer (1-65535)
    :daemon: pim

-   Modify the time out value for a S,G flow from 1-65535 seconds.
+   Modify the timeout value for an S,G flow from 1-65535 seconds.
 If choosing a value below 31 seconds be aware that some hardware platforms cannot see data flowing in better than 30 second chunks.
-This command is vrf aware, to configure for a vrf, specify the vrf in the router pim block.
+This command is VRF-aware.

 .. clicmd:: packets (1-255)
    :daemon: pim